Table of Contents

 - Intracranial calcifications

-Because of the severe manifestations, the diagnosis is rarely missed at the time of birth.
+Because of its severe manifestations, the diagnosis is rarely missed at the time of birth.

 Disseminated Neonatal HSV Infection

-The disseminated form of neonatal HSV infection is reported in one-quarter of the cases.
+The disseminated form of neonatal HSV infection is reported in one-quarter of cases.
 The disease involves the:

 - Central nervous system